prisma/prisma/packages/adapter-pg-lite/README.md

-# @prisma/adapter-pg
+# @prisma/adapter-pg-lite

-This package contains the driver adapter for Prisma ORM that enables usage of the [`node-postgres`](https://node-postgres.com/) (`pg`) database driver for PostgreSQL.
-You can learn more in the [documentation](https://pris.ly/d/adapter-pg).
+This package contains the driver adapter for Prisma ORM that enables usage of the [`PGlite`](https://github.com/electric-sql/pglite) database driver for PostgreSQL running in WebAssembly.
+You can learn more in the [documentation](https://pris.ly/d/adapter-pg-lite).

-`pg` is one of the most popular drivers in the JavaScript ecosystem for PostgreSQL databases.
-It can be used with any PostgreSQL database that's accessed via TCP.
+`PGlite` is a lightweight, WASM-based PostgreSQL build that allows running PostgreSQL directly in the browser, Node.js, and Bun environments without any external dependencies.
+It is only 2.6mb gzipped and supports both ephemeral in-memory databases and persistent storage.

-> **Note:**: Support for the `pg` driver is available from Prisma versions [5.4.2](https://github.com/prisma/prisma/releases/tag/5.4.2) and later.
+> **Note:**: Support for the `PGlite` driver is available from Prisma versions [5.4.2](https://github.com/prisma/prisma/releases/tag/5.4.2) and later.

 ## Usage

-This section explains how you can use it with Prisma ORM and the `@prisma/adapter-pg` driver adapter.
-Be sure that the `DATABASE_URL` environment variable is set to your PostgreSQL connection string (e.g. in a `.env` file).
+This section explains how you can use it with Prisma ORM and the `@prisma/adapter-pg-lite` driver adapter.
+Be sure that the `DATABASE_URL` environment variable is set to your PostgreSQL connection string (e.g., in a `.env` file) or use a direct in-memory connection.

 ### 1. Enable the `driverAdapters` Preview feature flag